mysociety/alaveteli/docs/running/admin_manual.md

 To add an email address to the spam address list you need to copy it from an incoming message and paste it into the spam addresss list.
-The easiest way to do this is to click on **Summary** at the top of any admin page, and then click on **Put misdelivered responses with the right requests** to see the contents of the holding pen.
+The easiest way to do this is to click on **Summary** at the top of any admin page, and then click on **Put misdelivered responses with the right request** to see the contents of the holding pen.

 <div class="attention-box info">